gemu2015/Sonoff-Tasmota/tasmota/Plugins/readme.md

 e.g. you may not write  a = b / c  with float variables. you must use a = fdiv(b, c)

-// now all intrinsic functions can be redirected to vector table c++ can be used and floating math does not need conversion but the appropriate hooks have to be added in intrinsics.h if not already there the intrinsics will be patched by the script patch_buildtins.py which modifies the object file of the current driver
+// patching intrinsics may be possible but not yet ready: c++ can be used and floating math does not need conversion but the appropriate hooks have to be added in intrinsics.h if not already there the intrinsics will be patched by the script patch_buildtins.py which modifies the object file of the current driver